 Difficult to Clean

 A drop-in sink creates more than one cleaning problem.

 The first issue is that the rim of a drop-in sink often collects dirt.
 Although your sink will have caulk to fill in the space between the rim and the counter, that caulk can easily get dark and dirty over time.
-Plus, caulk wears away, leaving you with more maintenance.
+Plus, caulk wears away over time, leaving you with more maintenance down the road.

 The second problem with cleaning comes with the everyday task of wiping down your counters.
 Many people like to sweep water and crumbs directly from the counter into the sink.
 But since a drop-in sink has a rim, it creates a barrier that prevents you from doing so.

 If you’re low on counter space, you know that you can’t afford to trim down anymore.
 The rim on this type of sink does encroach on your countertop, so someone with little space to offer might be hesitant to use this kind of sink.

 While consulting with a professional is always the best way to handle an installation, it is possible to install a drop-in bathroom sink on your own.